 Dr. Chow is Research Professor of Medicine at the University of Arizona.
 She is a translational scientist involved in early phase clinical development of cancer chemopreventive agents and development of biochemical and molecular biomarkers for evaluation of cancer risk and drug efficacy.
-She has been a member of the University of Arizona Cancer (UACC) Cancer Prevention and Control (CPC) Program and been continuously funded for cancer-related research since 1999.
+She has been a member of the University of Arizona Cancer (UACC) Cancer Prevention and Control (CPC) Program and been continuously funded for cancer-related research since 1998.

 Dr. Chow also serves as Co-Investigator on multiple federally-funded research projects in cancer prevention or treatment.
 She is the co-author of more than 70 peer-reviewed journal articles published in major Cancer journals.
 In addition, she has been involved in the development of chromatography-mass spectrometry assays for various drugs, nutrients, bioactive food components, and endogenous biochemicals in various biological specimens.
 Recently, she has applied comprehensive metabolic profiling to specimens collected from our chemoprevention trials to examine the mechanisms of action of putative chemopreventive agents and to discover new biomarkers for future studies.

 Dr. Chow has mentored dozens of graduate students, medical students, research fellows, and junior faculty in cancer chemoprevention and analytical chemistry methods, served on the advisory board for the Cancer Prevention and Control R25T training grant and led several funded projects that engaged novel groups of inter- and intra-programmatic faculty.
-She has the professional experience, leadership skills, and motivation necessary to lead the CPC Program and the ACSR at UACC.